Safer Drinking Tips

-While you might hear many myths about alcohol, like it’s not that dangerous or you can still drink and be in control, the truth is that there can be negative, even deadly consequences.
+There are many myths out there about alcohol, but the truth is that there can be negative, even deadly consequences.
 Moderation is the key to reducing or eliminating negative consequences and keeping BAC (blood alcohol concentration) in a safe range.

 Most people can metabolize about one standard drink of alcohol per hour.
 Try to stay within this pace as you drink to avoid the negative effects of alcohol.

 Know how much you've had.

 You can't pace yourself if you don't know how much you're drinking!
 Keep track by measuring your drinks if you're a party and waiting until your drink is empty before having refilling.

 This helps you space out the alcohol you consume, giving your body time to metabolize the alcohol and rehydrate.

 Avoid drinking games.

 Drinking games reduce the amount of control you have over what you're drinking.
 The more you drink, the harder it becomes to follow the rules, and...the more you end up drinking.
 Opt out of drinking games or make sure you stay in control of how much you're consuming.